Microbiology 101: General Microbiology

 Microbiology 640: General Virology-Multiplication of Viruses

-I3 cr (B-D)Alhquist, Kalejta: (Crosslisted with Oncology, Pl Path) Bacterial and animal viruses, their structure, multiplication, and genetics.
-P: Intro crses in micro, biochem & genetics.
+Fall, 3 cr (Biological Science, Intermediate / Advaned), Ahlquist, Kalejta (Crosslisted with Oncology, Pl Path): Bacterial and animal viruses, their structure, multiplication, and genetics.
+Pre-Req: Intro crses in micro, biochem & genetics.

 Microbiology 655: Biology and Genetics of Filamentous Fungi

-I; 3 cr (A)Keller: (Crosslisted with Pl Path, Botany, Genetics, MM&I) Fungal genetics, genomics, and physiology using plant pathogenic fungi and the genetic models Aspergillus nidulans and Neurospora crassa as model systems to explore the current knowledge of fungal genetics and plant/fungal interactions.
-P: Cons inst; Pl Path 300 & 332 recommended; Genetics 466 or equiv; general microbiol crse."""
+Fall of even years, 3 cr (Advanced), Keller (Crosslisted with Pl Path, Botany, Genetics, MM&I): Fungal genetics, genomics, and physiology using plant pathogenic fungi and the genetic models Aspergillus nidulans and Neurospora crassa as model systems to explore the current knowledge of fungal genetics and plant/fungal interactions.
+Pre-Req: Cons inst; Pl Path 300 & 332 recommended; Genetics 466 or equiv; general microbiol crse.

 Microbiology 668: Microbiology at Atomic Resolution